jimmy-lan/habits-restapi/docs/README.md

 ## Overview

+> This project is bootstrapped using [node authentication starter](https://github.com/lanyanxiang/node-authentication-starter) written by me.
+> For more information on this starter code, please visit https://lanyanxiang.github.io/node-authentication-starter.

-This repository includes the necessary files to quickly bootstrap a [Node.js](https://nodejs.org/en/) server that has [authentication](https://en.wikipedia.org/wiki/Authentication) functionalities built-in.
+This repository includes a [Node.js](https://nodejs.org/en/) server for the habits application.

-The server is capable to perform basic authentication strategy, bearer authentication strategy (through refresh tokens), and [OAuth](https://oauth.net/2/).
+The server is capable to perform basic authentication strategy, bearer authentication strategy (through refresh tokens), <strike>and [OAuth](https://oauth.net/2/) </strike> (not yet available in this version of code).

 [Rate limiting](https://en.wikipedia.org/wiki/Rate_limiting) techniques are also implemented and will be explained in [this page](onboard/rate-limiters.md) of this documentation.

-The project uses [Typescript](https://www.typescriptlang.org/) and **is opinionated**.
-It is initially meant to serve as a starting point for personal and enterprise [Node.js](https://nodejs.org/en/) projects inside of [Poly Team Solutions](https://github.com/Poly-Team).

 ## License and Contribution Note